 A wedding shower celebrates the couple as a whole, rather than the individuals themselves.
 This celebration of the couple is a more significant reflection of the premarital journey and reinforces the couple's choice for unity.

+Bridal shower invitation wording is also a vital part of the planning process.
 Before you pop those bridal shower invites in the mail, make sure you’ve included all of the following important details:

 Your wedding registry should be live and fully functional, with gifts of varying monetary value, by the time your shower invitations are sent.
 But to avoid any miscues for your guests or extra work for the host, we recommend completing your wedding registry even earlier—about two months before your shower date.
 The more time your guests have to plan and shop, the more likely it is that you will receive the gifts you asked for.

 To make this process easier, Zola has a seamless registry platform that only takes a matter of minutes to set up.
-Our completely customizable and comprehensive wedding registry allows you to add gifts from other stores, add cash funds and gift cards, and even keeps track of your guest list.
+Our completely customizable and comprehensive wedding registry allows you to add gifts from other stores, add cash funds and gift cards, and even keeps track of your wedding guest list.

 Once invites are sent, and your registry is set up, it's time to start thinking about the logistics of your shower.
 While the host/hostess typically handles these details, it is important for you, the person being showered, to understand some basic shower etiquette.